Afton State Park: Cultural history

 With William O'Brien State Park growing increasingly crowded in the 1960s, Minnesota was on the lookout for more recreational land near Minneapolis–Saint Paul.
 Very little state park–caliber land remained, especially along the scenic and well-settled St. Croix River.
 Therefore, it was a surprise when an undeveloped property directly on the river, containing the last beach on the Minnesota side, went on the market in 1967.
 Although some of the blufftop had been farmed, the steep ravines had deterred most other development.
 State park officials and advocacy groups acted quickly and purchased the property the next summer.
 Many local residents opposed the new state park, fearing the onslaught of visitors it would attract.
 Resistance continued after the park was authorized by legislation in 1969, and acquisition of property to fill out the park dragged on for thirteen years.
 Residents did achieve a few key compromises.
 The park entrance was moved from the north to the west side, snowmobiles were banned, and the road was shortened from its original plan.
 Thus the camping area and beach are only accessible by hiking.
 Afton State Park finally opened to the public in 1982, with the visitor center only being completed the following year.

-During the 2011 Minnesota state government shutdown, all state parks were closed, leaving Afton open to a serious vandalism and burglary of three park buildings.
-A group of a dozen young men drove around the gate into the park, where they ransacked an administrative building and vandalized two camper cabins.
-The shingles of one of the latter were pried off and burned in a campfire.
-State parks were open to people entering on foot, and an early-morning hiker alerted authorities to the suspicious presence of vehicles.
-Some of the group scattered and hid, but the Washington County Sheriff's department conducted a manhunt through the park and arrested all but one of the suspects.
+During the 2011 Minnesota state government shutdown, when all state parks were closed, a group of twelve people (eleven adults and one juvenile) were arrested for burglarizing and vandalizing three park buildings; one suspect remained at large.